wooga/eredis/README.md

 reference counted.
 This could be improved by replacing it with an iolist.

-When parsing a big bulk, the parser knows the size of the bulk.
+When parsing bulk replies, the parser knows the size of the bulk.
 If the bulk is big and would come in many chunks, this could improved by having the client explicitly use `gen_tcp:recv/2` to fetch the entire bulk at once.